-Data File Information Sample Weights Strategies for Estimation Merging/linking MEPS Data Files References Variable - Source Crosswalk
+Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable - Source Crosswalk

-Any variables not found on this file but released on previous years' files were excluded because they contained only missing data.
+Any variables not found on this file but released on previous years' files may have been excluded because they contained only missing data.

-For more information on MEPS HC survey design see S. Cohen, 1997; J. Cohen, 1997; and S. Cohen, 1996.
+For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
 For information on the MEPS MPC design, see S. Cohen, 1998.
-Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visit file are available in the Survey Instrument section of the MEPS Web site at the following address: www.meps.ahrq.gov.
+Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visits file are available in the Survey Questionnaires section of the MEPS Web site at the following address: meps.ahrq.gov.